x-tabdeveloping/turftopic/papers/topeax/main.typ

 == Qualitative Considerations

-As per the experimental evaluations presented above, Topeax systematically underestimates the number of clusters in a given dataset, despite matching the gold labels better as per the Fowlkes-Mallows index.
+As per the experimental evaluations presented above, Topeax systematically underestimates the number of clusters in a given dataset, despite matching the gold labels better.
 This warrants further investigation.
-A Topeax model was run on 20 Newsgroups with `all-MiniLM-L6-v2` embeddings, where the estimated number of clusters was 11, while the original dataset contains data from 20 categories, as suggested by its name.
+A Topeax model was run on 20 Newsgroups with `all-MiniLM-L6-v2` embeddings, where the estimated number of clusters was 11, while the original dataset contains data from 20 categories.
 Adjusted mutual information was calculated between each topic discovered by the model and each newsgroup (see @20ng_groups).

 #figure(